-The rule of subparagraph (1) is that, unless the terms of the instrument indicate that the power holder had a different intent, a blanket-exercise clause extends to a power of appointment acquired after the power holder executed the instrument containing the blanket-exercise clause.
+Paragraph (1) states the general rule of this Section.
+Unless the terms of the instrument indicate that the power holder had a different intent, a blanket-exercise clause extends to a power of appointment acquired after the power holder executed the instrument containing the blanket-exercise clause.
 General references to then-present circumstances, such as "all the powers I have" or similar expressions, are not a sufficient indication of an intent to exclude an after-acquired power.
 In contrast, more precise language, such as "all powers I have at the date of execution of this will," does indicate an intent to exclude an after-acquired power.